Meu Corre

 Users already take notes on their earnings, but they often felt it was hard to maintain.
 This is a great opportunity of presenting the app as an improvement, rather than a whole new habit.

-Adding earnings one by one will not work
+Recording earnings one by one will not work

 They do dozens of deliveries per day, every day, and most like to settle their finances in the end of the week.
-This led us to the insight of designing a feature that would enable adding multiple earnings at once.
+This led us to the insight of designing a feature that would enable recording multiple earnings at once.

 Metrics are a big win